 What is it: Irregular at Magic High School (Mahouka Koukou no Rettousei)

 Irregular at Magic High School, known in Japan as Mahouka Koukou no Rettousei, is a light novel series written by Tsutomu Satou.
 The story takes place in a world where magic is a technical skill that can be taught and learned.
-The plot revolves around Tatsuya Shiba and his sister Miyuki Shiba, who enter the prestigious First High School of magic.
-What makes the narrative intriguing is the disparity between the siblings: while Miyuki is a prodigy student, Tatsuya is considered an “irregular,” meaning he doesn’t fit into traditional magic standards.
-This dynamic creates a rich backdrop to explore themes of discrimination, hidden potential, and the struggle for acceptance.
+The plot revolves around Tatsuya Shiba and his sister Miyuki Shiba, who enroll at the prestigious magic school First High School.
+What makes the narrative intriguing is the disparity between the siblings: while Miyuki is a prodigious student, Tatsuya is considered an "irregular," meaning he doesn't fit into traditional magical norms.
+This dynamic creates a rich backdrop for exploring themes of discrimination, hidden potential, and the struggle for acceptance.

 Anime Production